 In Kutu it is translated as “spreading over the water” and in Nyamwezi as ku’elela: “to circle around slowly over water, without touching it.”
 In Kwere it is translated with katanda, which carries the meaning of being ‘spread out’ over the water as one would spread a blanket out over a bed.
 (Source: Pioneer Bible Translators, project-specific translation notes in Paratext)

-The Hebrew that is often translated as “first-fruits” in English is translated in Nyamwezi as ntomolwa or “first benefits of anything you bring in.”
+The Hebrew in Genesis 19:17 that is translated as “flee for your life” in English is translated in Nyamwezi as muyi’pi’zye myoyo yinywe or “save your hearts,” an idiom that means to save yourselves.
 (Source: Pioneer Bible Translators, project-specific translation notes in Paratext)

-The Hebrew that is translated as “turquoise” in English is translated in Nyamwezi as zumalidi or “emerald.”
+The Hebrew in Genesis 20:4 that is translated as “innocent” in English is translated in Nyamwezi as “no debt” since there is no existing term for the concept.
 (Source: Pioneer Bible Translators, project-specific translation notes in Paratext)